gamer-project/gamer/doc/wiki/Contribute-related/Contribute:-Update-Wiki.md

      * NOTE: To use `gollum` for a branch other than `master` (e.g., `new_branch`), use the command `gollum --ref new_branch`.
      * `gollum --lenient-tag-lookup /path/to/wiki`
      * Open `http://localhost:4567` in your browser.
-   - Push your changes to the forked Wiki git
+   - Push your changes to the forked Wiki git.
    - **Copy wiki to doc**

      This step is like `git push` to your branch.